maks/pT-tinygo/Readme.md

 # pT Tests

-Basic example of how to do an alternative firmware for the picoTracker using TinyGo.
+Basic example of how to do an alternative firmware for the [picoTracker](https://xiphonics.com/) using TinyGo.

+The official firmware for the picoTracker can be [found here](https://github.com/xiphonics/picotracker).

 ## Setup